 This requires your G Suite domain name, a JSON service key file and an admin account with API read permissions:

 Once the connector is configured, we let you create a Crowd User Directory which will sync users and groups from the cloud provider.

 Notice how we let you configure "Local Groups" permissions on the directory.

 This allows users from Azure, G Suite or Okta to be added to local groups such as jira-software-users, confluence-users or bitbucket-users:

-Once the Crowd User Directory has been syncronized, you can preview the users, groups and group memberships:
+Once the Crowd User Directory has been cloud user provisioning syncronized, you can preview the users, groups and group memberships: